fizzbee-io/website/content/tutorials/liveness.md

 Specifying liveness properties is easy.
 Just define the predicate as above, and use the `always eventually` or `eventually always` keywords.

+### CTL property: exists
+At present, FizzBee does not support CTL properties.
+But it is in the roadmap.
+But you can use the `exists` keyword to assert there is at least one state in one timeline where this property holds.

+This is useful to assure that the state space covered some specific state.
+Typically when modelling, we tend to temporarily add a safety assertion that will obviously fail.
+This will give us the confidence the model checker is exploring the state space as intended.

+And then we would remove those assertions before running the final model check.
+Instead, you could use the `exists` keyword to assert that the state space covers the state.

+Note: When this assertion fails, there won't be any counter example or stack trace.
+Because the error is we can't find a state that satisfies the property.
+So, it is not a bug in the model checker.

+Add this to the previous example:
+{{< highlight python >}}

+exists assertion HasFailedState:
+  return status == "failed"

+{{< /highlight >}}

+You can test it by removing the Fail action.
+The assertion will fail.

 ## Fairness
 Fairness is a crucial concept in liveness properties.
 When defining the model, we say what can happen to the system.